 Getting Started: 3D Printing in Color

-3D printing in color gives you the ultimate control over your prints and the Stratasys J735 and J750 deliver full-color capabilities and color gradients.
+3D printing in color gives you the ultimate control over your prints and the Stratasys J8 series 3D printers deliver full-color capabilities and color gradients.
 The tutorials below will teach you how to ensure you get the color you want every print.

 Have you ever run into the expensive problem of seeing that the color you selected on your computer monitor doesn't match the color on your 3D printed part?
 This happens because computer monitors use the RGB color gamut while both 2D and 3D printers use the CMYK color gamut.
 Each gamut has its own slightly separate range of colors.

 The following tutorials will help you navigate this problem using Adobe Photoshop®.